petrborilj/cs50_final_project/README.md

 # cs50_final_project
 CS50 Final Project - Public Facebook Data Analysis

-This is a cs_50 final project.
+This is a cs_50 final project (https://www.edx.org/course/introduction-computer-science-harvardx-cs50x).

 The goal is pretty simple - to analyze and compare public activities (posts, likes, reactions, ...) on Facebook's pages of three banks located in the Czech republic using open source tools (R, MySQL, Metabase).